nirmoy/kubic-init/docs/devel.md

 is the same `kubic-init` was compiled against.

 Note:
-Currently we use golang modules but you need currently to work inside $GOPATH for developing `kubic-init`.
+We use golang modules but you still need to work inside your $GOPATH for developing `kubic-init`.
 Working outside GOPATH is currently **not supported**

 ### Bumping the Kubernetes version used by `kubic-init`